Allan346/text-symbols-json/README.md

 # Unicode Symbols Dataset

-This repository contains a JSON file of Unicode symbols with their keys, hex values, and names.
+A JSON dataset of Unicode symbols with keys, hex values, and names.

+👉 Explore more symbols at [SymbolSelect.com/text-symbols](https://www.symbolselect.com/text-symbols/)

+---

 ## Example
 ```json